Elsehere/Next_Trucking_API_DOC/API_DOC_WhiteGlove.md

 ### List All Order Snapshots for the Last 24 Hours [/latestorders?timeframe=24][GET]

 All the order of whiteglove could be accessed via this interface.
-- If you got an order with canceled:False, this means a new/updated order, you should process this save or update logic in your code.
+- If you got an order with cancelled:False, this means a new/updated order, you should process this save or update logic in your code.
   - If this order already existed in your system, please update this order in your system.
   - If this order does not exist in your system, please create an new order.

-- If you got an order with canceled:True, this means a canceled order.
+- If you got an order with cancelled:True, this means a cancelled order.
-  - If this canceled order already existed in your system, please cancel it.
+  - If this cancelled order already existed in your system, please cancel it.
-  - If this canceled order does not exist in your system, please ignore it.
+  - If this cancelled order does not exist in your system, please ignore it.

 + Request